On the synchronization of coupled random walks and applications to social systems: Results

-446 - If none sites satisfy either conditions \ref{cond1} or \ref{cond2}, then the opinions will never be frozen in clusters.
-All agents present frequencies of opinions compatible with their intrinsic probability, and big fluctuations happen.
-This is very similar to the inner region of the triangle in homogeneous systems, but here the fluctuations do not present as much mobility, gravitating over strong heterogeneity.
+If no agent satisfies the conditions \ref{cond1} or \ref{cond2}, then the opinions are never frozen in clusters.
+All agents display frequencies of opinions compatible with their intrinsic probability.
+This is very similar to the inner region of the triangle in the homogeneous systems.

+In the simulations, we counted the expected number of bulk-stable sites by counting the sites satisfying one of the conditions \ref{cond1} or \ref{cond2}.
+We also measured the observed number of sites that are part of of bulk-stable clusters by counting the number of sites with $p_t = 1$ or $p_t = 0$, corresponding to $X_t = 1$ and $X_t = -1$ frozen particles, respectively, at the last simulation time.
+The histograms are shown in Fig. \ref{fig05}.
+In the region A ($p_0 = 0.65$, $K=0.50$ and, $\epsilon = 0.1$, where all obey the conditions \ref{cond1} or \ref{cond2}), and D ($p_0 = 0.50$, $K=0.30$ and, $\epsilon = 0.1$, where none obey neither conditions \ref{cond1} or \ref{cond2}), there is an excellent agreement between the expected and the observed bulk-stable nodes.
+However, the agreement is not good at the mixed regions B ($p_0 = 0.60$, $K=0.40$ and, $\epsilon = 0.1$, where some obey the condition \ref{cond2}) and C ($p_0 = 0.50$, $K=0.70$ and, $\epsilon = 0.1$, where some obey the condition \ref{cond1}).